didip/shawty/README.md

 You may want to handle the errors better before using it in production.

-If you want to scale out beyond 1 server, you can put the data in NFS/Ceph/Gluster.
+To scale out beyond 1 server, you can put the data in NFS/Ceph/Gluster.

 ### Why?